 The gel has to be squeezed onto floors, walls, cabinet hinges or other places where the roaches are commonly seen.
 It’s considered a ‘crack-and-crevice’ treatment, meaning you’ll want to place it in paths commonly used by the pests.
 Once the roaches have consumed all the gel, treat again to continue killing the population.
 Cockroaches will take the bait back to the nest, spreading the poison there as well.

 This method of cockroach treatment will result in a lot of dead bugs to be cleaned up, but it is highly effective.
 The gel is a more expensive and time-consuming process, but for a serious infestation, it is a top choice thanks to its effectiveness and ability to treat many species of roaches.

-Best Tablets: Harris Famous Roach Tablets
+Harris Roach Tablets

 Tablets are a non-messy way to set out cockroach bait in hard-to-reach places.
 Our top pick for the best cockroach-killing tablets are Harris Famous Roach Tablets.

 These tablets are a combination of boric acid and a lure, and they’re odorless and non-staining.
 Many homeowners have found them to be a great solution for killing cockroaches in areas such as under sinks, behind refrigerators and stoves, or on top of kitchen cabinets.
 The tablets are easy to put down, and don’t require the application effort involved with a gel or spray.

 You will want to keep these in places where children or pets won’t ingest them, but that is true of just about all pest control products.
 For an effective cockroach-killing product that comes in a convenient tablet, pick up a package of Harris Famous Roach Tablets.